foreverfl/vscode/docs/editor/editingevolved.md

 ![Inlay hints for inferred types in TypeScript](images/editingevolved/inlay-hints.png)

-Inlay hints can be enabled/disabled with the `setting(editor.inlayHints.enabled)` setting, the default is enabled.
+Inlay hints can be enabled/disabled with the `editor.inlayHints.enabled` setting, the default is enabled.
 Extensions, like TypeScript or Rust, are needed to provide the actual inlay hint information.

 ## Outgoing link protection